gromacs/gromacs/docs/user-guide/environment-variables.rst

         target minimum number pair-lists in order to improve multi-processor load-balance for better performance with small simulation systems.
 Must be set to a non-negative integer, the 0 value disables list splitting.
-        The default value is optimized for supported GPUs (NVIDIA Fermi to Maxwell), therefore changing it is not necessary for normal usage, but it can be useful on future architectures.
+        The default value is optimized for supported GPUs therefore changing it is not necessary for normal usage, but it can be useful on future architectures.

 ``GMX_NBLISTCG``